alien4cloud/csar-public-library/org/ystia/flink/README.rst

 - **jobmanager_endpoint**: A Flink_TaskManager must be connected to a Flink_JobManager.

-- **java**: A Flink_TaskManager node must be hosted on a Java node, which is hosted itself on a compute node.
+- **host**: A Flink_TaskManager node must be hosted on a Java node, which is hosted itself on a compute node.
 The minimum version of Java is **JRE6**.

 - **consul**: A Flink_TaskManager node must be related to a Consul agent hosted on its Compute node.